Slackadays/Clipboard/README.md

 ![Clipboard Banner](documentation/readme-banners/CBBanner.png)

-**Clipboard is a software powertool that saves you time and effort.** Now, you can have a clipboard to use anywhere in the command line, as if you were using a GUI.
+**Clipboard is a software powertool that saves you time and effort.** Now, you can have a unified clipboard to use anywhere in the command line, as if you were using a GUI.

 - **Tiny.** Mere tens of kilobytes on most platforms.
-- **Simple.** Requires zero configuration to use.
+- **Quick.** Requires zero configuration to use.
 - **Easy.** Friendly to newbies and power users alike.
 - **Compatible.** Works with up-to-date Windows, Linux, Android, macOS, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD, or OpenIndiana systems, or anything that supports C++20.
 Really!
 - **Universal.** Supports English, Spanish, Portuguese, and Turkish.